Congratulations on taking the next step towards earning your PhD!

 - What does it mean to have a commitment to diversity and how would you develop and apply your commitment to diversity at UIC?

-The application will require you to enter the names and e-mail address for three recommenders.
-Each recommender will then receive an e-mail with a link to the College of Nursing Recommendation form.
-Please inform each recommender that they must submit the Nursing Recommendation Form; the system does not allow the option of uploading a separate letter.
+Enter the names and email address for three recommenders to your application.
+Each recommender will then receive an email with a link to the College of Nursing Recommendation form.
+Please inform each recommender that the Nursing Recommendation Form is required; the system does not allow the option of uploading a separate letter.